thonny/thonny/thonny/plugins/help/plotter.rst

 	    sleep(0.05)

 When you run it with Plotter opened, you'll see a line chart with two series forming.
-One column on the chart corresponds to one line in the Shell.
+Each column on the chart corresponds to one line in the Shell.
 The rightmost column on the chart always corresponds the bottom-most visible line in the shell, even if you stop the program and scroll the text in the shell.

-Plotter starts drawing when it detects at least two consecutive lines where the pattern of numbers and surrounding text match.
+Plotter starts drawing when it detects at least two consecutive lines containing same pattern of numbers and surrounding text.
 The numbers get plotted and the surrounding text becomes the legend in the lower-right corner of the Plotter.

 Speed of the animation
 --------------------------------
 Unless you are plotting a fixed number of lines, it is good idea not to flood the shell and plotter with data.
-This is why the example above makes a little pause (`sleep(0.05)`) before outputting next line.
+This is why the example above makes a little pause (``sleep(0.05)``) before outputting next line.

 Range of the y-axis
 -------------------